On the 16th of September 2019, Google changed the review Review Snippet guidelines which are outlined in this blog.

 Watch our webinar recording below, and learn:

-Trustpilot is the world's most powerful review platform.
+Trustpilot is a leading online reviews platform.
 We're built on openness and collaboration.
 Our platform is open to all consumers and all companies, while we remain independent of both.
 Our mission is to become a universal symbol of trust, and we do this by tapping into people's desire to share experiences and make things better.
 For consumers, we're a place to share, discover, connect with and influence great businesses and awesome experiences.
 For companies, we're a platform of progress.
 A way to impress, improve and innovate by simply engaging and collaborating with consumers.
 All of this means Trustpilot is more than just a rating.
 The Trustpilot star signifies to the world that a company has nothing to hide, loves its customers and shares our mission to create ever improving experiences for everyone.

-Here's some data that backs up how we are the world's most powerful review platform.
+Here's some data that backs up how we are a leading online reviews platform.
 Firstly, our online reach is huge.
 We have over four billion impressions a month, so this means the Trustpilot brand is seen online over four billion times, and this doesn't even count the offline appearances.
 We're in the top 1% of most visited websites globally and we have over 18 million reviews to date.
 We add to this number by over two million reviews every month.
 For those that know the Alexa rank, by way of traffic, Trustpilot is ranked as the 393rd largest website in the world, which is not too bad going.
 That number is reducing day by day.

 We've talked about Trustpilot's goal, to be a universal symbol of trust.
 This all revolves around our powerful customer feedback software, but how does this actually help businesses?
 Well, it brings together three key pieces.
 We help businesses get better.
 This means genuine consumers' feedback with insights to learn from and to improve with.
 It's the ability to see your business from your customer's eyes.
 By listening to this feedback and acting on it, you can improve, which leads to selling more.
 As the feedback comes in and your Trustpilot rating improves, you can show off to the world and get seen more too.